PastyPurpleTrolls/game-contest-server/README.md

 Frontend user interface files are located in `app/assets`.
 Views are in `app/views`

+##Design

+The Game Contest Server employs two different services: a web server and a background daemon that runs tournaments and matches.
+The web server allows users to upload players and referees, manage tournaments, and view replays of rounds that have been played on the system.
+The background daemon continuously checks for new tournaments and matches, runs matches, and adds the results to the database.

 ###Executable Environment

 User players and referees inherently need to be executed.
 To faciliate this, several helper files are located in `exec_environment/`.